jiayihu/blog/src/articles/about.md

 I'm currently working remotely as Front-end Developer, Trainer and Consultant leveraging React, Angular and Redux.
 But I'm also keen on web standards like Web Components and other languages such as Haskell.

-Currently studying Cloud Serverless and Web Assembly as my master-degree thesis at Padova University, Italy.
+Currently studying Cloud Serverless and Web Assembly for my master-degree thesis at Padova University, Italy.

 I enjoy spending time chatting in the Italian communities *“React Italia”, "Angular Italia" and “Frontenders Verona”* and I speak sometimes at public tech events on national/international level.

 I love digging into abstract concepts, algorithms, data structures and wondering about architectures.
-I find myself excited working with nice people and I'm a strong open-source advocate as well as a contributor.
+I find myself thrilled to work with lovely people and I'm a strong open-source advocate as well as a contributor.

 Also a fan of vanilla Javascript/CSS but I hate vanilla yogurt.